-During the final stages of the graduate program, aspiring school psychologists set the wheels in motion for landing a job via an internship.
-"For a lot of people, their internship turns into a job," explains Kelly Vaillancourt, director of government relations for the National Association of School Psychologists.
-While school budget cuts in recent years have slowed this trend, Vaillancourt notes that the shortage in school psychologists makes for a very hospitable job market: "It's rare when school psychologists are unable to find employment."
+As they approach the end of their graduate programs, aspiring school psychologists embark on their internship.
+“For a lot of people, their internship turns into a job,” says Kelly Vaillancourt, director of government relations for the National Association of School Psychologists.
+While school budget cuts in recent years have slowed this trend, Vaillancourt notes that the shortage in school psychologists makes for an appealing job market: “It’s rare when school psychologists are unable to find employment.”

 What is the Job Like?

-"There really is not a typical day, which makes it exciting," Vaillancourt explains of the day-to-day routine associated with the occupation.
-Consultations with parents, teachers, and administrators, as well as assessments of the educational and emotional needs of children, are routine occurrences.
-"Consultation and assessment is a pretty big bulk of your day," says Vaillancourt, who previously worked as a school psychologist at the elementary, middle, and high school levels.
-One-on-one counseling is another component of the job, as school psychologists can become a positive adult influence for a child lacking one.
-And depending on the socioeconomic status of the surrounding district, duties can extend to working with local churches and charities to provide disadvantaged children with essentials like clothing and food.
-After a period of time, some in the field move on to supervisory roles at the county level, become behavioral support coordinators, establish a private practice, or do consulting work.
+“There really is not a typical day, which makes it exciting,” Vaillancourt explains of the day-to-day routine associated with the occupation.
+Consultations with parents, teachers and administrators, as well as assessments of the educational and emotional needs of children, are routine occurrences.
+“Consultation and assessment is a pretty big bulk of your day,” says Vaillancourt, who previously worked as a school psychologist at the elementary, middle and high school levels.
+One-on-one counseling is another component of the job, and school psychologists can become a positive adult influence on students’ lives.
+Depending on the socioeconomic status of the surrounding district, duties can extend to working with local churches and charities to provide disadvantaged children with essentials such as clothing and food.
+After a period of time, some in the field move on to supervisory roles at the county level, become behavioral support coordinators, establish a private practice or do consulting work.